HD111995/jonasermert/README.md

 📡 Looking for Job as Developer

-🔭 I’m currently watching "React Tutorial and Projects Course" from John Smilga on Udemy
+🔭 I’m currently watching "Complete Kotlin development masterclass" from Catalin Stefan on Udemy

 👯 I’m looking to collaborate on Java Intermediate Projects